SAP/openui5-fhir/README.md

 **The OpenUI5-FHIR project connects the worlds of UI5 and FHIR.
 Build beautiful and enterprise-ready web applications based on the FHIR specification.**

 The world of healthcare is in change.
 Though being a highly regulated industry, more and more solutions move from on-premise into the cloud due to increasing costs.
 With this, there is a need to standardize communication between all players in the healthcare ecosystem (hospital, insurances, etc.).
 The [FHIR](https://www.hl7.org/fhir/index.html) protocol, developed by HL7, has the goal to achieve that.
 To build UI5 applications based on a FHIR endpoint, there is a need to provide a UI5 library who enables FHIR for UI5.
-The [OpenUI5-FHIR](https://github.com/SAP/openui5-fhir) library.
+The [OpenUI5-FHIR](https://github.com/SAP/openui5-fhir) project provides the *sap.fhir* UI5 library, which fills this gap.
 Currently, this library provides the UI5 FHIR Model which handles the communication with a FHIR endpoint by a central instance, like the ODataModel does it for OData services.
 The UI5 FHIR Model enables teams to implement fast and full scope UI5 applications based on a FHIR endpoint.
-In future, the *OpenUI5-FHIR* library might be enhanced by further FHIR specific UI5 artefacts.
+In future, the *OpenUI5-FHIR* project might be enhanced by further FHIR specific UI5 artefacts.

 The complete documentation can be viewed in our [Documentation](https://sap.github.io/openui5-fhir/).